Marriage advice about expectations.

 Everything else will fall into place…

-A few other posts you might love:
+A few other posts with marriage advice that you might love:

 And if you found these posts helpful, feel free to share the link on facebook or google+ or pinterest… let’s keep the marriage conversation going!